DocDBrown/PrivacyPolicy/Truth.md

 Maybe someone should ask Dr Alex Nicholls and his mates "Do you want to own up to everything that you idiots have done?"
 They must be guilty if other Australian shitheads are desperate to cover up for them.

 Its going to be hot where they go when they die.

+Quick you had better come after me to cover up your crimes...